nrilu/3star-rankselect/README.md

 The query times and space overheads are shown live, and are logged to ```multibench_out/```.
 Query time is stored in the field **t(ns)**, and overhead in **overhead_percent**.

-At first run, the python script auto-downloads the competitor codes into the folder ```external/```.
+At first run, the python script auto-downloads the competitor codes and stores them in folder ```external/```.